wilfredilagan/captivate_accessibility/README.md

 Fixes:

-Adds a skip to main content link
+Adds a skip to main content link <br>
-Makes links appear as <a> tags
+Makes links appear as a tags<br>
-Adds H1's and H2's to each slide
+Adds H1's and H2's to each slide <br>
-Attempts to correct tab order on each slide when Web Objects are on a slide Clears value of textboxes
+Attempts to correct tab order on each slide when Web Objects are on a slide Clears value of textboxes<br>